evs-chris/gobble-giblets/README.md

   `scripts` will also be adjusted to use es6 modules if the dependency has a `type` specified.
 * `styles` - an array of filenames to retrieve
 * `files` - an array of filenames to retrieve
+* `adapt` - overrides the transform option

 If there are no `files`, `scripts`, or `styles` specified, then giblets will look for a `giblet.json` in the repo for the details.
 If that's available already though, you may want to just go string-style.

 #### String-style

 If the repo you're targeting already supports giblets (not likely), then you can simply reference it with `"user/repo/path@version"` and giblets will pull the `giblet.json` and handle everything else from there. `path` is optional, as with object-style descriptors, but can be handy for libraries that have lots of independant related components.

+### Component

+giblets has very basic support for [components](https://github.com/componentjs/component).
+The `component` key for an environment should be provided in roughly the same way as the `dependencies` key in a `component.json` file.
+Semver versions are not supported at this time, so you have to specify an explicit version.
+Component dependencies are also not supported at this time, so you will have to add all of your dependencies dependencies to your `giblet.json` manually.

+Components will automatically be processed to convert their `require`s into ES6 import statements.
+The main module will also be moved to `index.js` if it is something else, so that the component can be imported as `import component from 'component'`.

 ## Sample Configuration